 I have been very fortunate to have worked in the Hospitality Industry for most of my life.
 It has given me a chest full of fantastic memories and another with dark memories.
 When you work with a good team it is your second family, let’s face it, you are at work more than home sometimes and you want to protect them and want them to protect you.

-By protecting I mean to create the balance of hard work and down time, to make work fun, to help keep us sane.
+By protecting I mean to create the balance of hard work and downtime, to make work fun, to help keep us sane.
 Working during service in a restaurant is such an intense time and to crack a smile and a joke helps to alleviate some of the pressure.
-In time you trust your team and are looking forward to go to work.
+In time you trust your team and are looking forward to going to work.

 A successful operation took place, but then the dark clouds started to gather.
 I was scheduled to be in convalescence for nine weeks before even thinking about going back to work.
 This was the perfect recipe for depression, and I grabbed it with all my might.
 Not that I understood that this was happening.
 I started to treat my nearest and dearest with a mixture of anger and remorse.
 I stopped cooking, something I always loved doing on my days off.
 And I started to shut my feelings away and become a very pale version of myself.

-During this period of my life we where living in the Lake District which I think was my rescue.
-Not for the nature, but for the way the people in the village looked after each other.
+During this period of my life, we were living in the Lake District which I think was my rescue.
+Not for nature, but for the way the people in the village looked after each other.
 I can’t thank my wife enough for her support.
 She had a quiet word with one of the GPs and he, in a typical Cumbrian way, took me to the pub.
-Over some beers he managed to get me to open up, just a crack, and got me to promise to come to talk to him regularly.
+Over some beers, he managed to get me to open up, just a crack, and got me to promise to come to talk to him regularly.

 Fast-forward some years and I am now in one of the best working positions I could ever imagine.
 Rockliffe Hall is full of wonderful people that is really just a big family.
 I have managed to separate my profession from my private life.
 The balance is there.